Improving Text-to-Image Generation with Intrinsic Self-Confidence Rewards: Preliminary: GRPO for Flow Matching

 Finally, GRPO optimizes the policy model by maximizing $\mathcal{J}_\textrm{Flow-GRPO} = \mathbb{E}_{c\sim C, \{x^i\}_{i=1}^G\sim \pi_{\theta_\textrm{old}}(\cdot | c)}f(r,\hat{A},\theta,\epsilon,\beta)$, where

 and $r^i_t(\theta) = \frac{p_\theta(x^i_{t-1} | x^i_T,c)}{p_{\theta_\textrm{old}}(x^i_{t-1} | x^i_T,c)}$.
-Flow-GRPO then converts the deterministic ODE of~\cref{eq:rf-ode} into an equivalent SDE that matches the original model's marginal probability function at all timesteps, in order to meet the GRPO policy update requirements, \textit{e.g.}, stochasticity is necessary for increased randomness, which is directly related to ``exploration" in RL post-training.
-We adopt Flow-GRPO in our work to post-train flow-matching based text-to-image generative models.
+Flow-GRPO then converts the deterministic ODE of~\cref{eq:rf-ode} into an equivalent SDE that matches the original model's marginal probability function at all timesteps, in order to meet the GRPO policy update requirements, \textit{e.g.}, stochasticity is necessary for exploration in RL post-training.
+We adopt Flow-GRPO to post-train flow-matching text-to-image models.